lyonx/folderize/README.md

 Add as many pages as you want: all the Pages are rendered as a full screen carosuel, with a configurable navigation menu.
 Add any amout of content to each page, in whatever order you want!
 Pages and their content appear in a draggable list, and can be resorted by dragging the list items.

 Pages is highly configurable: add background images, colors/overlays, nav icons, change text sizes and more!

-# Uses the BuildFire React Plugin Template
-The following template uses Webpack, React, and Babel in order to provide many features out of the box

-- React/JSX
-- Hot Reloading
-- ES2017 Javascript
-- Modules
-- Minification